 Nanwakolas Council has selected Wally Eamer as its nominee on Coast Funds’ board of directors.

 Eamer has served as a Coast Funds director since 2013 and will continue his current term, shifting into the role of Na̲nwak̲olas nominee effective December 5, 2018.

-“Wally contributes a wealth of wisdom and experience to the board and we are delighted for the opportunity to continue working alongside him in his new role,” says Huux̱ (Percy Crosby), chair of the board of directors.
+“Wally contributes a wealth of wisdom and experience to the board and we are delighted for the opportunity to continue working alongside him in his new role,” says Huux̱ (Percy Crosby), former chair of the board of directors.
 “The board would like to thank Na̲nwak̲olas Council for its nomination, and Wally for his many contributions to Coast Funds and the stewardship and economic development efforts of First Nations.”

 Dallas Smith, President of Na̲nwak̲olas Council says Eamer is the ideal candidate to represent the council.
 “Wally understands all the complications that come into a regional group like Na̲nwak̲olas,” Smith says.
 “He understands the autonomy of each of our Nations, he understands the governance system we’re trying to build, he understands the economic opportunities available.
 He probably knows more about our protected areas than probably most of our own people.”